eginwong/course-notes/cloud/azure/AZ-203/develop-an-app-service-logic-app.md

   - for lucene, there are unsafe and reserved characters in URLs, can use grouping with `()`
   - to handle ORs and ANDs, you may need to use `searchMode=all` or `any` depending
   - at most 1024 clauses and 32KB on size of any individual term in a query
-  - field-scoped queries, fuzzy search can be on indivdual words only, and a number between 0 and 2 with the `~`
+  - field-scoped queries (addresses: "Hungry"), fuzzy search can be on indivdual words only, and a number between 0 and 2 with the `~`, ("blue~1")
   - proximity search is done with `"hotel airport"~5` to find terms hotel and airport within 5 words of each other
   - term boosting with `^` with boost factor
   - regex and wildcard